Internal — Marketing Rollout Internal

 HardwareTraditional case latch and handle.
 Brass.
 Worn finish.

-Single Cover Direction
+Cover Direction

 Single cover direction option 2 — photographed tackle compartment with iPod, earbuds, half-dollar, and lighter

-Whichever direction we land on, the system stays the same: every single cover lives inside a Tacklebox compartment, and the objects in that compartment represent the song itself — its subject, its era, its story.
+The system: every single cover lives inside a Tacklebox compartment, and the objects in that compartment represent the song itself — its subject, its era, its story.
 A song about a long drive gets keys and a gas receipt.
 A song about a first love gets a folded note and a movie stub.
 Each cover becomes its own little still life — a window into the world that song lives in.
 Same frame across all 18 singles; the contents change with the song.

 The Portal — bradpaisley.com